 This is something that I considered many, and I mean MANY, years ago but always had a crazy busy mind that just refused to be still.
 I wish that someone had handed me a list of top 10 meditation tips for beginners back then!
 But then something clicked in me.
 I started down this path of self-discovery and self-development which led me very organically to meditation.
-After practising meditation for over a year I do not consider myself an expert on the subject however I do believe wholeheartedly in the benefits.
+After practicing meditation for over 2 year I do not consider myself an expert on the subject however I do believe wholeheartedly in the benefits.
 It has become so important to me that I feel cheated if I go a day without it.
 The sense of calm and clarity that I get from meditation cannot be achieved through any other methods that I have tried.

 Being a Mum, my methods would include holding my breath and counting to 10!

 Disclosure: Some of the links are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.